Darren-Tham/Cinema-E-Booking-System/README.md

 3. Client will be hosted at http://localhost:3000/

-# Running the backend container
+# Running the Backend container

 1. Build the image